Iconic buildings from every state

 Missouri: National World War I Museum and Memorial

-After World War I ended, the people of Kansas City, Missouri, raised money for a Liberty Memorial in honor of those who had served in the war.
+After World War I ended, the people of Kansas City, Missouri, raised money for a Liberty Memorial to honor those who had served in the war.
 In 1921, the five supreme Allied commanders came together to dedicate the site for the memorial, an Egyptian Revival-style monument that was finished five years later.
 Congress named it an official World War I Museum in 2004.

 Montana: Hotel Meade